osrg/gobgp/docs/sources/filter-detail.md

  - example 2
-   - If you want to evaluate multiple routes with a single PrefixSetList, you can do this by adding an another PrefixList like this;
+   - If you want to evaluate multiple routes with a single PrefixSetList, you can do this by adding an another PrefixList like this:

   ```
   # example 2